 Tips For Turkey Brine

-• Make sure you use kosher salt and do not substitute any other type of salt.
+• Make sure you use kosher salt.
+This recipe is written for kosher salt.
 Table salt is denser than kosher salt and doesn’t measure the same way.
+If you have to use table salt, use 1 1/4 cups table salt and make sure your salt dissolves in the brine.

 • Make sure your stock pot is large enough to hold a turkey.
 If not, you can buy brining bags.
 These are giant resealable bags that are made for turkey brining.
 The bags are easy to fit into a standard sized refrigerator.